arthur0/exposing-k8s-svc/README.md

 * Kubernetes was installed with [kubeadm](https://kubernetes.io/docs/getting-started-guides/kubeadm/)
 * Flannel Pod network (step 2 of installation)  with `--pod-network-cidr 10.244.0.0/16` option
 * All of the following commands were executed from the master node
+* Kubernetes 1.2 and later (TLS support for Ingress has been added in 1.2)

 ### Deploy a **default backend** used to serve 404 Not Found pages: